 In 2007, All Things Digital held a fascinating interview with both Bill Gates and Steve Jobs.
 The interview runs long and is spread out over multiple clips.
 I’ve only included the first handful here.
 Watch the rest on youtube.
 It’s clear that they have a reasonably good relationship and clearly know each other well.
 They have a genuine and sincere respect for each other.
 It’s amazing how firm a grasp both have on the industry as a whole.

-Recently a book came out The Presentation Secrets of Steve Jobs: How to be Insanely Great in Front of Any Audience.
+Image via CrunchBase Recently a book came out The Presentation Secrets of Steve Jobs: How to be Insanely Great in Front of Any Audience.
 Jobs has mastered the art of presenting.
 I thought it would be interesting to look at his presentations over the years.
 Here are the three biggest announcements Apple has made.. iMac (Jobs first product after returning),iPod, iPhone.
 Look at how his personal style has changed over the years.
-As time progress he began to emulate his products more.

-Hint: It has nothing to do with touch screens.
+Image representing iPhone 3G as depicted in Crunchbase Hint: It has nothing to do with touch screens.
 While RIM scrambles to create the next greatest device, or their “iPhone killer” it needs to recognize that it’s no longer about the device.
 RIM don’t you remember that touchscreens aren’t new..
 Palm had them back in the 90′s … before you crushed them.
 When RIM ruled the world RIM knows what it takes to dethrone the current market leader.
-RIM accomplished just that crushing a powerful and established palm.